OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 Next, we prepare the meta data dictionary that tells mosaik which models our simulator implements and which parameters and attributes it has.
-Since this data usually constant, we defines this at module level (which improves readability):
+Since this data is usually constant, we define this at module level (which improves readability):

 .. literalinclude:: code/simulator_mosaik.py